-This self-guided experience is meant to enhance your visit and expand your understanding of this topic.
-We invite you to write, discuss and share your thoughts, take pictures, and share them with us on social media.
-Include the hashtag #MyNURFC for the chance to be featured on our channels.
+As you’re exploring the museum, we invite you to write, discuss and share your thoughts.
+Take pictures and share them with us on social media.
+Use this hashtag for the chance to be featured on our channels: #MyNURFC

 General Order, No. 3 solidified emancipation in the United States and made way for 250,000 people still enslaved to finally gain their freedom.
 June 19, 1865, offered a first to African Americans—a definitive date when freedom was gained.